Apple download guide

 Multi-Factor Authentication (MFA)

-Users have three options for multi-factor authentication: text message, email, or an authenticator app.
-If you can't access any of these options at the moment, you can log in using a recovery code.
+Users have the option to use an authenticator app for MFA.
+If you can't access your authenticator app at the moment, you can log in using a recovery code.
 If you don’t have the recovery codes provided during MFA set up, your practice administrator can provide one to you.
-Read below to learn more.

 New users enabling MFA for the first time